We are grateful for the incredibly generous donors whose contributions enable the Home of Good Hope to Provide for the children.

 In order to most effectively utilize those dollars our goal is to keep our administrative cost to a minimum.
 It is also our wish to keep our donors informed about the progress and successes at the Soup Kitchen.
 To achieve those two very important goals we will post reports on the website every three months.

-Big changes are afoot at The Home of Good Hope in Canada.
-Canada's Home of Good Hope is relocating in Namibia.
+Big changes are afoot for Canada's Home of Good Hope in Namibia.

 Due to our inability to purchase land, we have made the decision to relocate and start a brand new endeavour.
 The Ombudsman has declared that the current site is an "unsafe, unhygienic, and unconducive environment".

 We will keep you updated and will be breaking ground on a permanent facility in a new location as soon as feasibly possible.